artsy/README/playbooks/incident-handling.md

 2. Navigate to the
    [On-Call Schedule](https://artsy.app.opsgenie.com/teams/dashboard/ee381004-a72e-42ef-a733-b350d6693c6c/main)🔒.

-3. Add an engineer to a rotation: </br>
+3. Add a new engineer to a rotation: </br>

    a.
 If there are `no-one` placeholders in a rotation, swap them with the first `no-one` placeholder that's **greater than 60 days away** from the new engineer's start date.</br>